shimming-toolbox/shimming-toolbox-matlab/README.md

 - [SCT v 4.0.0](https://github.com/neuropoly/spinalcordtoolbox)

 Then, download (or `git clone`) this repository, open Matlab, and add this folder (with sub-folders) to the Matlab Path.
+To use the optional Abdul-Rahman 3D phase unwrapper, binaries must be compiled from the source code found in /external/source/
 ## Getting started